Subject: Small Starship Bridge: A Work in Progress Sun Feb 27, 2022 10:34 pm

 As one can see from the photos, this will be a fairly cramped bridge once the other chairs and instruments are installed.
 It will fit two figures for sure, and possibly a third if I can swing it.
 More details will be posted as more work gets done.

-BAMComix and FIELD STATION 42 like this post
+BAMComix, FIELD STATION 42 and TNshooter like this post

 Needless to say, I got distracted reading about Anderson Shelters.
 It seems that such shelters from the war years are still occasionally being rediscovered by unsuspecting homeowners.
 How exciting would that be, to find an intact WWII bomb shelter in the back garden?
 Some people have all the luck!